 Answering The Question: Does CBD Help With Insomnia?

 I finally decided to investigate whether or not CBD would help me sleep.
 I decided to try CBD capsules.
 These ones, from Diem, are made specifically to help with pain, relaxation, and insomnia.
-Each capsule contains 30 mg of CBD, and since this was my first time taking any sort of CBD product I started on the lighter side and only took one capsule about an hour before I went to bed.
+Each capsule contains 30 mg of CBD, lemon balm extract, 5-HTP, melatonin, valerian root, passion flower extract, and GABA.
+Since this was my first time taking any sort of CBD product I started on the lighter side and only took one capsule about an hour before I went to bed.
 I couldn’t say that I really felt any noticeable effects.
 I wasn’t any more tired, and I certainly wasn’t buzzed from taking the CBD.
 But what I did discover was that, when I finally laid down to go to bed, my mind didn’t feel like it was stuck in the eternal hamster wheel of despair that I often attribute with being the root cause of my insomnia.
 I didn’t have those never ending thoughts that simply race through my mind for hours on end, and it wasn’t even another 30 minutes before I had fallen fast asleep.
 That night I slept for 10 hours and I awoke in the morning feeling refreshed, without any sense of grogginess or noticeable after effects of the CBD.
 I asked myself, “Was CBD really the miracle cure that I had been looking for, or did I simply experience a placebo effect?”
 Either way, it didn’t really matter because I had FINALLY slept great the night before and that was really all I cared about at the time.

 Provided the positive results from my first test, I decided to experiment a little bit more.
 The following night, I used CBD as a sleep aid once again.
 I was a little nervous that using CBD for insomnia may not work this time around and that I’d end up being disappointed and right back to square one in the morning.
 But, as luck would have it, I slept like a baby once again, and woke up refreshed and ready to take on the day the next morning.
 At this point I was sure that these CBD pills for sleep were working and nobody was going to convince me otherwise.